marcobergman/signalk-browser/README.md

 # SignalkDataBrowser

 One-file, html and javascript based tool that presents the 'self' data from a local SignalK engine.
-It converts units to nautical units.
-It updates automatically.
+It converts units to nautical units, and it updates automatically.

 Usage
 - Adjust the variable mySignalkURL to reflect the IP of your SignalK server.